The Night Has Eyes (1942) poster

 Crew

-Director/Screenplay – Leslie Arliss, Based on the Novel by Alan Kennington, Producer – John Argyle, Photography (b&w) – Gunther Krampf, Music – Charles Williams, Makeup – Bob Clark, Art Direction – Duncan Sutherland.
-Production Company – Associated British Picture Corp
+Director/Screenplay – Leslie Arliss, Based on the Novel The Night Has Eyes (1939) by Alan Kennington, Producer – John Argyle, Photography (b&w) – Gunther Krampf, Music – Charles Williams, Makeup – Bob Clark, Art Direction – Duncan Sutherland.
+Production Company – Associated British Picture Corp.

 Cast